-Prohibition: May not be counted with MATH1111, MATH1001, MATH1011, MATH1906.
-Classes: 2 lectures, 1 tutorial per week.
+Assumed background: HSC Mathematics Extension 2, or Band 4 HSC Mathematics Extension 1.
+Prohibition: May not be counted with MATH1111, MATH1001, MATH1011, MATH1906, MATH1021, MATH1931.

+$Classes:\ 2$ lectures, 1 tutorial per week.

 This unit begins with complex numbers and functions of a complex variable, and then builds on the calculus content of HSC Mathematics Extension 1 and 2.
-The crucial concepts of limits and continuity are discussed rigorously and the idea of derivative is extended to functions of two variables.
-Topics covered include the following:
+Both differential and integral calculus of functions of one variable are considered.
+The crucial concepts of limits and continuity are discussed rigorously.